Mabrar92/Data-Analysis-Projects-Portfolio/README.md

 # Data-Analysis-Projects
-This repository contains my data analysis work where i have performed Data analysis tasks such as Data preprocessing, Data Cleaning, Data Visualization.
+This repository contains my data analysis projects where i have performed Data analysis tasks such as Data preprocessing, Data Cleaning, Data Visualization.

 Project 1 - Housing Dashboard
 Data Analysis of Home Prices in California from 1990